Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 To process your message, you can use `create_run`, `create_and_process_run`, or `create_stream`.

-`create_run` requests the agent to process the message without polling for the result.
+`create_run` requests the Agent to process the message without polling for the result.
 If you are using `function tools` regardless as `toolset` or not, your code is responsible for polling for the result and acknowledging the status of `Run`.
 When the status is `requires_action`, your code is responsible for calling the function tools.
 For a code sample, visit [`sample_agents_functions.py`](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/ai/azure-ai-projects/samples/agents/sample_agents_functions.py).

 Here is an example of `create_run` and poll until the run is completed: